ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 ![](cancer-stats.jpg)

 * 1000 data samples (500 male & 500 female patients)
-* Does the model achieve independence?
+* Does the model achieve group fairness?
 Separation w/ FPR or FNR?
 * What can we conclude about the model & its usage?

 ----
 ## Review of Criteria so far: